 - Buy-to-let offers a regular income (aside from vacant periods) with the potential for capital growth.

-- If you are able to use the 25% tax-free lump sum to put down a deposit on a property, you avoid being tied to one asset for retirement income.
+- If you’re able to use your 25% tax-free lump sum to put down a deposit on a property, you avoid being tied to just one asset for retirement income.

-- Rental yields are attractive.
-According to Rightmove, they average 5.7% - and can reach 10% gross or more in the right area.
+- Rental yields can be attractive, averaging around 5% and reaching a 10% gross or much more in the right area.

 - You will own a tangible asset.
 You may find this more appealing than a statement on an investment account.

 Unless you have enough money in a pension or other forms of saving to buy a house or flat outright, you will need to take out a buy-to-let mortgage, also known as a landlord mortgage.
 These loans are similar to residential mortgages, but there are some important differences.